RaspberryPiFoundation/webdev-curriculum/en-GB/volunteer-resources/readme.md

 ##4) Hosting students work

 If we're making websites then need to be online right?
+Unfortunately at this time we are not able to offer free hosting, so you should look into how to do this individually for your club.

 Good luck!